Oracle16/Stang-Connect-Privacy-Policy/README.md

 6. DO CALIFORNIA RESIDENTS HAVE SPECIFIC PRIVACY RIGHTS?
 7. DO WE MAKE UPDATES TO THIS NOTICE?
 8. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?
-9. HOW CAN YOU REVIEW, UPDATE OR DELETE THE DATA WE COLLECT FROM YOU?

 ## 1. WHAT INFORMATION DO WE COLLECT?

 ### Personal information you disclose to us

-In Short:  We collect personal information that you provide to us.
+*In Short:  We collect personal information that you provide to us.*

 We collect personal information that you voluntarily provide to us when you express an interest in obtaining information about us or our products and Services, when you participate in activities on the App or otherwise when you contact us.